Anant-mishra1729/Anant-mishra1729/README.md

 <h2>Hobbies ☕ </h2>

-- ❤️ Talking about hobbies, I love Stargazing and am obssesed with Distrohopping 🐧
+- 🐧 Talking about hobbies, I love Stargazing and am obssesed with Distrohopping.

-- 🖋️ *Everynight we see our past, in the light of stars that left them millions of years ago.*
+- 🖋️ Everynight we see our past, in the light of stars that left them millions of years ago.

 <h2>Reach me here... 📬</h2>
 <a  href="https://instagram.com/anantmishra58" target="blank"><img align="center" src="static/instagram.png" alt="anantmishra58" height="40" width="40" /></a>&nbsp;